Viewpoint Molecular Targeting Announces First Neuroendocrine Tumor Patients Dosed with Therapeutic Intent

 VMT-𝛼-NET is designed to deliver powerful alpha particle radiation specifically to the NET, while minimizing risk to normal organs and tissues.
 In 2019, the University of Iowa was awarded an R01 research grant from the National Cancer Institute (NCI) to prepare for and conduct an image-guided alpha-particle therapy trial of VMT-𝛼-NET for NETs.
 The first-in-human imaging trial was anticipated to commence in early 2021 but in April 2022, I don’t believe the trial linked below was commenced (to be confirmed).
 Viewpoint has further been awarded over $4M in the form of Small Business Innovation Research grants from the NCI to advance this cutting-edge treatment to clinical development.
 Thus, the VMT-𝛼-NET receptor-targeted alpha-particle radiotherapy is positioned to advance a new transformative treatment paradigm for NET patients.

-A First-in-human Clinical Trial to Evaluate an Alpha-radiation Imaging Agent
+A First-in-human Clinical Trial to Evaluate an Alpha-radiation Imaging Agent is a stepping stone to therapy trials.

 This is the first-in-human study to determine if [203Pb]VMT-α-NET identifies neuroendocrine tumors with SPECT/CT.
 This is the first step to testing [212Pb]-based alpha radiation therapy in neuroendocrine therapy.
 Details of this clinical trial can be found here.